Driving and Transport Policy

 All drivers, including drivers using their own vehicles on University business are required to have a full driving licence which is valid for the class of vehicle that they are driving and declare any driving restrictions to your line manager, for example: restrictions on the class of vehicle that can be driven or medical restrictions.

-When transporting students drivers must have a copy of the section 19 permit in the vehicle.
+A Section 19 permit is required when driving students in a vehicle holding 9-16 passengers.
+Where a Section 19 permit is required drivers must display a copy of the section 19 permit in the vehicle.

-Under the Transport Act (Amendment) Regulations 2019 all approved drivers are obliged to hold a valid permit when transporting students.
+Under the Transport Act (Amendment) Regulations 2019 all approved drivers are obliged to hold a valid permit when transporting students in vehicles transporting 9-16 passengers.
+This is because the students are considered to have been indirectly charged through their fees.

 Permits will be left permanently in School cars and vans and are available for collection from the Insurance Office.
 These must be collected before a journey takes place in a hire car or similar.

 University owned or hired vehicles must only be driven by registered drivers.
-To register as a University driver please click here.
+To register as a University driver please visit the Driving Licence Portal within my.HR.
 You will be required to attach your driving licence and card for checking.

 The driver is responsible for informing the Insurance Support team of any changes to their licence as soon as the changes have been affected by DVLA.
 This includes points being added to the licence, withdrawal of the licence or changes to the class of license held by the driver.